Redot-Engine/redot-docs/classes/class_node.rst

 |void| **_unhandled_picking_input**\ (\ event\: :ref:`InputEvent<class_InputEvent>`\ ) |virtual| :ref:`🔗<class_Node_private_method__unhandled_picking_input>`

-Called when an :ref:`InputEventKey<class_InputEventKey>` hasn't been consumed by physics picking.
+Called when an :ref:`InputEvent<class_InputEvent>` hasn't been consumed by physics picking.
 The input event propagates up through the node tree in the current :ref:`Viewport<class_Viewport>` until a node consumes it.

 It is only called if unhandled picking input processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_process_unhandled_picking_input<class_Node_method_set_process_unhandled_picking_input>`.